uCiC-app/slate/source/includes/_requests.md

 }
 ```

-> The above command returns 200 on success
+> The above command returns 200 on success along with a response structured as:

 ```json
 {